Log in with RealMe

 • 2

-A participating agency can choose to source a provider from the GCDO panel directly, undertake a secondary selection process or simply complete Part A of the Consultancy Services Order (CSO) and issue this to one or more providers.
+• by completing Part A of the Consultancy Services Order (CSO) and issuing this to one or more providers.

 Secondary selection process

-You may require the provider(s) to send you a proposal or complete a draft Terms of Reference (ToR) to help you make your selection, or simply ask them to complete Part B of the CSO.
+You may require the provider(s) to send you a proposal or complete a draft Terms of Reference (ToR) to help you choose.
+You can also ask them to complete Part B of the CSO.

-Note: The GCDO CoE has already completed a robust procurement process to select the GCDO panel providers, so there should be no need to test the entire panel each time you have a requirement.
-You do not need to advertise your requirements on GETS.
+The GCDO has already completed a robust procurement process to select the providers, so there's no need to test the entire panel each time you have a requirement.
+You don't need to advertise your requirements on GETS.

-Quality ratings for providers and Lead Reviewers are specific to the delivery of GCDO assurance services and are updated at the end of each contract quarter.
+Quality ratings for providers and Lead Reviewers specifically relate to the delivery of GCDO assurance services.
+The ratings are updated annually.

 • 3

-Once you have made your selection, you should complete a CSO (If you have not already done so) to be signed by both your agency and your provider of choice.
+Once you’ve chosen a provider, you should complete a CSO to be signed by both your agency and your provider of choice.

-We recommend that you use the CSO as the high level contract and refer to supporting documents (eg statement of work / ToR) in Parts A and B.
+We recommend that you use the CSO as the high-level contract and refer to supporting documents (like the statement of work / ToR) in Parts A and B.

 • 4